censtek/censtek.net/content/google-play-removes-permission-list.md

 ![Telegram Data Safety Section](/tgdatasnippet.png)

 If you are too retarded to have figured this out already, Google doesn't give a fuck about your privacy.
 Neither does really all of big tech.
 At the end of the day, it's all a grift.

+# UPDATE
+As of July 21st 2022, Google has rolled back this decision and will restore the permissions list
+<iframe src="https://mstdn.social/@censtek/108685962594532468/embed" width="100%" height="270"></iframe>